AP-IT-GH/apaqe-docs/deployment/landingPage.md

 WireGuard provides secure VPN connections that allow remote access to our gateways.
 This ensures that communications within our infrastructure remain secure and encrypted.

 #### Gateway
-The gateway acts as an access point to our network, where incoming traffic is managed and routed to the appropriate services.
-This provides security and helps manage traffic, keeping our infrastructure protected from unauthorised access.
+The gateway acts as a communication point between the LoRa network and our system.
+A sensor sends messages to the gateway, using the LoRa communication protocol.